AndyRey7/hiker-app/README.md

 1. In your terminal run `bundle` to install gems
 2. To retrieve your tables from datbase and data from your database run `rails db:migrate && rails db:seed`
-3. Go to your browser and type in `https://localhost:3000` that way it will direct you to the home page of the website, or you can use the command in your terminal `rails s` to get the server started.
+3. You can use the command in your terminal `rails s` to get the server started, afterwards go to your browser and type in `https://localhost:3000` and that way it will direct you to the home page of the website.

 ## Features